CharlieS540/MS1-Junior-Club/README.md

 Testing - Open modal using sign up buttons, type information and submit.

-Result - Functionality responded as expect however found an issue where button was reversing colors when pseudo :hover was active.
+Result - Functionality responded as expect however found an issue where button was reversing colours when pseudo :hover was active.

-Fix - Change the :hover background colour to green so the button is always visable.
+Fix - Change the :hover background colour to green so the button is always visible.

 #### Gallery page title

 Expected - Increase in size at screen width 576px and up.

-Testing - Tested this by expanding and contracting the windown size inside google inspect.
+Testing - Tested this by expanding and contracting the window size inside google inspect.

 Result - Text size did not change.